Vender Duncan

-Vender Lee Duncan (February 18, 1928 – May 29, 1959) was an American serial killer, rapist and burglar who attacked and sexually assaulted elderly women in San Francisco, California from 1955 to 1957, fatally injuring three of them.
-Following an arrest for a burglary, he confessed to all his crimes, was convicted for two and eventually executed at the San Quentin State Prison in 1959.
+Vender Lee Duncan (February 18, 1928 – May 29, 1959) was an American serial killer, rapist and burglar who sexually assaulted and killed three elderly women in San Francisco, California from 1955 to 1957.
+Following an arrest for burglary, he confessed to all his crimes, was convicted for two and eventually executed at the San Quentin State Prison in 1959.

 Early life

 Vender Lee Duncan was born on February 18, 1928, in Sinclair City, Texas, a small unincorporated town in Smith County.
-A troubled youth who often got into fights, he lost an eye at age 17 and later served a sentence for attempted murder after stabbing a man 24 times.
+A troubled youth who often got into fights, he lost an eye at age 17 and later served a sentence for assault with intent to commit murder after stabbing a man 24 times.
 At an indeterminate point in his life, he drifted towards San Francisco with his common-law wife, Helen Green, working as a house painter to make ends meet.
 When this proved insufficient, he started burglaring into houses, frequently preying on dwellings inhabited by the elderly and sometimes raping them.
+Duncan had a prior conviction for rape at the time of his murder trial.

 Murders

 Marceline Herdlick

 On January 9, 1955, Duncan was walking through California Street when he spotted a second-floor apartment.
 After climbing up the fire escape, he peeked through the window, where he saw 82-year-old tailor Marceline Herdlick counting some money.
 Duncan then entered through the window, intending to attack her.
 Fearing that he might get caught, Duncan hit her in the face, causing the woman to fall to the ground.
 He then choked her to death before proceeding to copulate with her corpse.
 After assuring that Herdlick was dead, he then searched through the drawers in an attempt to find any money or valuables, before leaving.
 On his way, he accidentally dropped a small desk radio, which was left lying on the fire escape.

 Herdlick's body, clad only in a nightgown, was found on the afternoon of the next day, after her landlady, Dorothy Waisman, was informed by the cleaning lady that she was unable to open the door.
-Police were called in to investigate her death, and after questioning the neighbors, who claimed that there were sounds of an apparent scuffle last night and that one of them had seen a young man walking away from the apartment at a brisk pace, it was determined that Herdlick was likely murdered.
+Police were called in to investigate her death, and after questioning the neighbors, who claimed that there were sounds of an apparent scuffle the previous night and that one of them had seen a young man walking away from the apartment at a brisk pace, it was determined that Herdlick was likely murdered.
 An autopsy later confirmed their suspicion, as the coroner revealed that she had been strangled and then violated post-mortem.
-The police launched an investigation into all known sex offenders living in the area, but the inquiry gave no results.
+The police launched an investigation into all known sex offenders living in the area, but the inquiry yielded no results.